cloudbees/kubernetes-platform-validation/kubeadm/README.md

 The goal of this document is to describe how to install a Kubernets cluster in **DigitalOcean** using **kubeadm**.
 Unlike AWS, GCE, and Azure, DigitalOcean does not offer many services and it's used mostly for spinning up VMs.
 As such, running a cluster in DigitalOcean is very close to what we'd experience when running a cluster **on-prem**, be it **bare metal or VMs** created with, for example, VMWare.

+The main goal of this document is NOT to suggest kubeadm as the best option to install and manage a Kubernetes cluster.
+Quite the contrary.
+There are many projects that provide higher level tools for that purpose.
+The real reason for using kubeadm is to understand in more detail how those tools work since they are using it in the background.

 You will be able to choose between **Ubuntu** and **CentOS** as operating systems.
 For storage, the instructions explain setup of a Kubernetes **NFS** client.
 We'll use Digital Ocean's load balancer.
 The logic behind its setup should be applicable to any other load balancer.

 Throughout the document, we'll have sets of validations aimed at confirming that the cluster is set up correctly and can be used to install **CJE**.
 Feel free to jump straight into validations if you already have an operational cluster.
 The validations are focused on **RBAC** and **ServiceAccounts**, **load balancers** and **Ingress**, and **storage**.